Bekaboo/dropbar.nvim/README.md

         },
       },
-      -- When on, automatically set the cursor to the closest previous/next -- clickable component in current menu entry on CursorMoved quick_navigation = true,
+      -- When on, automatically set the cursor to the closest previous/next -- clickable component in the direction of cursor movement on CursorMoved quick_navigation = true,
       ---@type table<string, string|function|table<string, string|function>>
       keymaps = {